Cruise ship at port at sunrise

 +

-Always at least the night before.
-Same-day flights from anywhere outside the Florida-Georgia corridor are a gamble — a single weather delay can cost you the cruise, and travel insurance doesn't cover missed sailings due to your own late flight.
-Book a Fort Lauderdale hotel for the night before sailing and arrive by 6 PM.
+At least the night before, always.
+Same-day flights from anywhere outside the Florida–Georgia corridor are a gamble — one weather delay can cost you the cruise, and travel insurance won't cover a missed sailing caused by your own late flight.
+Book the night before and arrive by 6 PM.

 Does Port Everglades have a long-term parking garage?